wjakob/nanobind/docs/api_cmake.rst

         - Perform a `stable ABI
           <https://docs.python.org/3/c-api/stable.html>`__ build, making it
           possible to use a compiled extension across Python minor versions.
-          The flag is ignored on Python versions older than < 3.12.
+          Linked builds compile the nanobind library under the limited API and require Python 3.12 or newer; the flag is ignored on unsupported Python versions. *Split mode*
+          (``BACKEND_MODULE``) always targets the stable ABI with a Python 3.10 floor, and this flag is then redundant.
       * - ``FREE_THREADED``
         - Compile an Python extension that opts into free-threaded (i.e., GIL-less) Python behavior, which requires a special free-threaded build of Python 3.13 or newer.
 The flag is ignored on unsupported Python versions.
+It cannot be combined with ``BACKEND_MODULE``, since free-threaded Python has no stable ABI.
       * - ``NB_STATIC``
         - Compile the core nanobind library as a static library.
 This simplifies redistribution but can increase the combined binary